 Raspberry Juice ($85)

 As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us actually noticed it at the time!
 Maybe because I was too quick to enjoy this naughty healthy treat!
 In fact, I actually preferred this dessert over the typical milk-based vanilla ice cream we all know and love.
 What’s more, I don’t think I’ve ever eaten anything as smooth as this, although it was more of a thick cream than ice, it wasn’t cold either.

 I ordered a delicious raspberry juice which came free with my set meal.
 It was chilled and bursting with flavor, but not too sweet.
 As the desert was more of a soft and subtle taste, the sweet juice really complimented it.

 As a really kind gesture from Michel, she offered us a complimentary set of soy-based teddy bear chocolates!
 So cute, right?

 She told us to leave them for a few minutes to thaw by the room temperature to get the best-tasting experience.

 It was such a kind gesture as it’s not something the restaurant typically sells or makes on a day-to-day basis.

 These cute vegan chocolates were amazing little treats with the same type of deep taste you’d get from dark chocolate.
 There’s definitely a lot of special effort put into all the food at Mianto, and these chocolates were no exception!

 Those raised on a steady diet of skewered pork and chicken curries may think vegan food is bland and forgettable.
-If that is so, I strongly suggest you visit Mianto and be prepared to have your perceptions fully changed. ~ Ours have!
+If you agree, then we strongly suggest you visit Mianto and be prepared to have your perceptions fully changed. ~ Ours have!